Saturday, April 1, 2023

 On Khadeer’s trail: Doctors at 3 hospitals confirm assault injuries on Telangana custodial death victim

-Khadeer was treated in three different hospitals, Government District Hospital in Medak, Gandhi Hospital in Secunderabad and Renova Hospitals in Kompally.
+The three hospitals are Government District Hospital in Khadeer’s hometown, Medak, Gandhi Hospital in Secunderabad and Renova Hospitals in Kompally.

 While the Telangana police are investigating the alleged custodial death of Mohammed Khadeer Khan, South First’s independent investigation has found that the man initially accused of stealing gold suffered severe assault injuries.